If you’re reading this article, it’s a safe bet that you’ve decided to start an LLC in Florida.

 Florida LLC Fee Summary

-Whether you choose to form your LLC on your own or decide to hire an LLC formation service, you’re going to encounter some fees.
+Whether you choose to form your LLC on your own or decide to hire an LLC formation service, you’re going to wonder what the costs of starting an LLC are.
 Here are the LLC formation fees you can expect when you file:

 Articles of Organization Filing Fee: $125